 Feng = wind or air

-Wind or air is the most important element for life.
+Wind or air is the most important element in life.
 Without air, we can only live for a short while.
-Oriental people knew how air pollution will affect people in the future.
+Oriental people knew how air pollution would affect people in the future.
 For example, London has suffered from illegal levels of air pollution since 2010 where 26 people die every day from air pollution-related conditions and according to a Friends of the Earth study from 2017, Londoners to be more clued up on the topic of air quality than people anywhere else in the UK.
 In cities, short of using electric cars, there is little one can do to improve air quality.
 But you can improve the quality of air in your home.
-Most people don’t realise that according to research the indoor air can be generally between two and five times more polluted than the air outside.
+Most people don’t realise that according to research the indoor air can generally be between two and five times more polluted than the air outside!